adiazcayeros/covid19mexico/README.md

-# covid19mexico

-Patterns of COVID-19 cases and mortality in Mexico
+# Case Mortality of COVID-19 patients in Mexico

 Since April 14 I have been keeping track of the data released by the Federal Government of Mexico of information regarding COVID-19 tests for patients seeking care in the national health system, including